Why I Don't Buy Trader Joe's Soaps Right Now

 Tetrasodium EDTA

 http://www.ncbi.nlm.nih.gov/pubmed/17087380 “Heavy metal displacement in EDTA-assisted phytoremediation of biosolids soil.”
 (Gives information about how EDTA helps take heavy metals out of soil and deposit them in the water.
-It will do the same with your water supply – taking heavy metals out of the water and put it onto your skin, which you then hopefully wash away very thoroughly.)
+Part of the environmental concern is that it leaves heavy metal deposits in sediments in waterways)

 Trisodium etridronate